eycheu/triplet/README.md

 The idea is to learn a Deep Neural Network using triplets.
 Triples consist of an anchor point, a positive point, and a negative point.
 Anchor and positive points belong to the same classification, category, or class label while negative point that is not of the same class label as anchor point is a point close to the anchor point in the embedding space.
 The objective is to learn a complex function such that anchor points eventually "move" close to all other points of the same class label and far away to all other negative points in the embedding space.

+Illustration of the learning algorithm using PyTorch in producing the embedding space is shown below.

 ![Demo1](https://github.com/eycheu/triplet/blob/master/image/demo1.png)

 This simple demonstration utilised a L2 Norm clamped embedding space instead of a L2 Norm space in [1], and the following non-linear triplet loss function is adapted from [2].